Matredit/omarchy-discord-voice-widget/README.md

 ## Known Quirks

 - If you join a voice channel immediately after launching Discord, the icon may take a few seconds to appear (the bridge retries connecting to Discord every 5 seconds when Discord isn't running).
-- If you transfer or reconnect to a voice channel from another device, Discord's local RPC may still report you as connected until you explicitly disconnect.
+- If you transfer or reconnect to a voice channel from another device, the widget may still show you as connected until you explicitly disconnect.

 ## Installation & Setup